rethinkdb/rethinkdb/docs/index.rst

 RethinkDB is an industrial strength, high performance, durable data store.
 It supports a wide variety of operations on a set of key/value pairs, and is exposed to the network via a Memcached protocol.
-The engine is designed to be robust in a large range of scenarios and operates efficiently on various hardware configurations, workloads, and dataset sizes.
+The engine is designed to be robust in a wide range of scenarios and operates efficiently on various hardware configurations, workloads, and dataset sizes.
 It is capable of operating in highly concurrent, high throughput, low latency environments, and in many cases can